Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Abstract

 \section{Abstract}

-High-precision positioning in GPS-denied environments is a demanding but challenging technology.
-Resonant Beam Positioning (RBP) utilizes a resonant beam with properties such as energy focusing, self-establishment, self-alignment, and passive operation, offering a promising solution for this task.
-However, traditional RBP algorithms require a fixed number of resonant beam base stations, which can be costly to expand to increase coverage.
+High-precision positioning in GPS-denied environments is a challenging yet critical technology.
+Resonant beam positioning (RBP) utilizes a resonant beam with properties such as energy focusing, self-establishment, self-alignment, and passive operation, offering a promising solution for this task.
+However, traditional RBP algorithms require a fixed number of resonant beam base stations, which can be costly to expand coverage.
 To address this limitation, we propose a distributed resonant beam positioning (DRBP) system that simultaneously estimates the base station and mobile target (MT) positions.
-The MT receives resonant beam samples to locate the base station in this system.
-Subsequently, it estimates self-position based on the known locations of the base stations.
-The DRBP system facilitates self-positioning on the MT side, enabling dynamic expansion of both the number of base stations and the coverage area.
+Firstly, the MT receives resonant beam samples to locate the base station in the limited field of view (FoV) region.
+Subsequently, it estimates its own position by tracking the apparent motion of these newly localized base stations.
+During moving, the DRBP system facilitates self-positioning on the MT side, enabling dynamic expansion of both the number of base stations and the coverage area.
 Numerical results demonstrate that DRBP achieves a positioning root mean square error (RMSE) of $0.1$ m and a rotation RMSE of 2$^\circ$, validating the system's high accuracy.